Reload-X/qb-inventory/README.md

-# ps-inventory
+# qb-inventory
-Project-Sloth's FiveM Inventory System Redesigned to Look Like and Feel like NoPixel 4.0
+FiveM Inventory System Redesigned to Look Like and Feel like NoPixel 4.0

 I removed the item images for my own sanity while uploading the changes.
 So please use your own item images